Connector + MCP Incident Response Commander

 • If you have many false alerts, ask for a “signal reliability assessment” before hypothesis ranking.

-• Add an explicit customer_impact_score field for incident prioritization consistency.
+• Add an explicit customer_impact_score field when incident prioritization is inconsistent across teams.

 Example Output